 Members of this small community survive by fishing and cultivating fish and pearls; some are sold to passing junks, tourists and, of course, the mainland.
 The villages are becoming smaller as the younger people leave to work in the city and I wonder how much longer these communities will survive.

 I highly recommend our Bai Tu Long Cruise experience.
 The cost is from $157 per person for the 2-day, one night cruise with lunch, dinner, breakfast, lunch and transfers to and from Hanoi.
 You’ll get a first class, and more importantly, safe experience.

 You’ll visit the quieter parts of the bay and avoid the noisy, fume-filled flotillas that descend on the waters nearest to the port – over 400 boats daily.
 There are bargains to be found, of course, but at what cost?
 This tour has developed a sustainable business associated with environment protection, to help the families who live in the Bay.

 In co-ordination with the Halong Bay Management Board, they have developed a programme ‘For a Green Halong Bay’ ensuring that rubbish does not contaminate the bay surrounding the Vung Vieng fishing village.
 They have also helped set up a school for the village and are involved in community tourism; employing locals to provide job opportunities instead of just using the area without compensating.

 We have visited Halong before but our first trip was a different story.
 It was planned as above but cancelled due to a typhoon.
 We took the 3-hour journey anyway from Hanoi and peered listlessly from the deserted, windswept beach at the few outcrops near to shore that were vaguely visible through the mists.
 The next day we were able to go out for half-day boat trip along with hundreds of other vessels.

-It was so busy we had to climb over 3 boats to reach our own and the smell of diesel stays with me still.
+It was so busy we had to climb over 3 boats to reach ours and the smell of diesel stays with me still.
 The queues into the caves moved at a snail’s pace and once inside we could barely move it was so crowded.
 Very much a tourist trap and an entirely different experience to the one above.